-- Establish a realistic plan to achieve and maintain an SHI of at least 10%. - Increase the diversity of housing types to meet the needs of a greater variety of households. - Reform local zoning to better direct development and encourage affordable housing. - Ensure that new housing is in harmony with the character of the community. - Promote affordable housing through education and outreach.
+- Establish a realistic plan to achieve and maintain an SHI of at least 10%. - Increase the diversity of housing types to meet the needs of a greater variety of households. - Reform local zoning to better direct development and encourage affordable housing. - Ensure that new housing is in harmony with the environmental and architectural characteristics of the community. - Promote affordable housing through education and outreach.